Joshfindit/ESP32-PICO-D4_MQTT-LED-Board/README.md

 rm -r esp32-snippets
 ```

-*In addition to the documentation on the ESP32, these were neccessary on Ubuntu server:*
+*In addition to the documentation on the ESP32, these steps were neccessary to set up Ubuntu server:*

 ```bash
 cd ~/